-Today’s professional legal practice has a number of issues to contend with, not the least of which is technology.
-While IT has been part of the practical law firm for years, shifting paradigms in computing are leading professionals to wonder exactly which direction they should turn for advice.
+Today’s professional accounting or law practice has a number of issues to contend with, not the least of which is technology.
+While IT has been serving the firm for years, shifting paradigms in computing are leading professionals to wonder exactly which direction they should turn for advice.
 It’s easy, at a high level, to see the value and benefit of outsourced IT services and being able to focus on your core offerings, but it’s a little harder to find exactly which path your firm should follow.
-One thing has proven true over the past few years: taking a holistic approach to cloud-enabling your law firm is far better than any uncoordinated exchange of applications and services.
+One thing has proven true over the past few years: taking a holistic approach to cloud-enabling your firm is far better than any uncoordinated exchange of applications and services.

 There are four areas the firm should explore when looking to more fully leverage technology to its benefit, which is what “cloud-enabling” the practice really means: